 Q2 2025:

-As per the blueberries price index, prices across Europe in Q2 2025 were shaped by a wave of supply expansion, shifting regional outputs, and competitive imports from North Africa and Eastern Europe.
+Prices across Europe in Q2 2025 were shaped by a wave of supply expansion, shifting regional outputs, and competitive imports from North Africa and Eastern Europe.
 In France, blueberry prices in May fell, pulled down by lower-cost Spanish and Moroccan volumes, plus mixed-quality batches.
 Besides, Germany’s local blueberry volumes were tight, especially strain on supplies in free-trade markets, limiting upward support.
 Overall, high regional output, overlapping harvests, increased non-EU supply, and quality variation pushed blueberry prices lower in Europe during Q2 2025.

 Q1 2025: